berzniz/github_pr_tree/README.md

 # Better Pull Requests for GitHub

-Chrome browser extension to show a file tree on GitHub's Pull Request pages.
+Chrome and Firefox browser extension to show a file tree on GitHub's Pull Request pages.

 - Browse pull requests with an IDE like file tree
 - Private repositories support out of the box